Republic of Austria vs New Zealand

 Which country has an easier skilled-migration route, Republic of Austria or New Zealand?+

-Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) is the dominant skilled route; New Zealand’s Skilled Migrant Category Resident Visa is the dominant skilled route.
+Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) requires a salary of at least No fixed published floor; New Zealand’s Skilled Migrant Category Resident Visa requires NZ$35/hour.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Republic of Austria or New Zealand have more visa routes without an employer sponsor?+